I have never met lecturers so passionate about the topics they teach, and so willing to listen to your opinions too!Thomas

 You'll learn through a combination of face-to-face teaching, directed study and self-directed study.

-For each module you will have 50 hours of either face-to-face teaching or directed study where you complete work in preparation for discussion in the classroom.
+For each module you'll have 50 hours of either face-to-face teaching or directed study where you'll complete work in preparation for discussion in the classroom.
 This allows you to work at your own pace and for us to explore and discuss topics in detail whilst improving the quality of the time spent we spend together.

 You will be allocated a personal academic tutor who you'll meet during the first week of your course.
 You'll then have regular timetabled contact and additional tutorials throughout the course.
 You will be supported to explore your existing skills and experience using written narrative and reflection.
 This will help to identify your development needs and build an action plan.